trollectronics/trollbook/README.md

 In its current state, it boots up into a BIOS menu capable of doing a few simple things like browsing a FAT formatted SD-card, flashing its bootrom from SD-card and excuting programs from SD-card.
+One of the included demo programs can play .MOD music files from SD card.

 The entire setup uses about 4.3 Watts while running, including display and backlight.